Deploying the URS Strategy Subroutines

 Genesys Predictive Routing (GPR) provides subroutines components that are integrated with your Genesys Routing solution.
 The subroutines are placed within an existing strategy, where they add agent scoring and best-match functionality that enables you to fine-tune the routing of a specific interaction to the agent who can best handle it, based on the KPIs you want to optimize.

-This topic explains how to use the pre-configured strategy subroutines for use with Interaction Routing Designer (IRD) and Universal Routing Server (URS).
+This topic explains how to use the pre-configured strategy subroutines with Interaction Routing Designer (IRD) and Universal Routing Server (URS).
 This topic includes the following information:

 - List of subroutines and other files included in the IP, with brief explanations of what they do.